MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 In this case, Pandas returns the data for the app *WeatherBug - Local Weather, Radar, Apps, Alerts*.

+> NOTE: Include image sample for loc[3] returning WeatherBug data.

 **Why is this the case?**

-Simply put, *loc[ ]* is useful for selecting *data by label*.
+Simply put, `.loc[ ]` is useful for selecting *data by label*.

 This means that the original label of the data as defined by its leftmost column becomes the selection value.

-Therefore, when we ran *df.loc[3]*, rather than selecting the row defined by the third index, it selected the row defined by the number **3** occurring in the leftmost column, which happens to be the second index!
+Therefore, when we ran `df.loc[3]`, rather than selecting the row defined by the third index, it selected the row defined by the number **3** occurring in the leftmost column, which happens to be the second index!

 If this seems tricky, don't worry.